Destinyellenwood/destiny-ellenwood-portfolio/README.md

 # Projects Portfolio

 Welcome!
-This repository showcases a collection of my hands-on **embedded systems**, **real-time operating systems (RTOS)**, and **computer science** projects developed using the **MSP430FR6989**, **ESP32**, and **C/Python/Java**.
-These projects span low-level hardware control, RTOS multitasking, data structures, and deep learning applications.

-Developed as part of coursework at the University of Central Florida (UCF), these labs demonstrate practical engineering skills across microcontroller programming, real-time systems, algorithms, and AI.
+This repository showcases a collection of my hands-on digital systems and embedded engineering projects, developed as part of my Computer Engineering coursework at the University of Central Florida (UCF).
+While my background includes RTOS development, microcontroller programming, and AI applications, my primary focus is on **Digital VLSI Design**.

+These projects span hardware description in Verilog, FPGA-based design using the Basys 3 board, real-time systems on the ESP32, and low-level embedded C programming with the MSP430FR6989.
+Each project demonstrates a mix of theoretical knowledge and practical implementation across RTL design, embedded interfacing, and hardware-software integration.

+## Key Areas of Focus
+- Digital VLSI Design (RTL logic, FSMs, RAM, datapaths)
+- Verilog + FPGA development using Vivado
+- Embedded C with MSP430 and ESP32
+- Real-Time Operating Systems (FreeRTOS)
+- Deep Learning and Python-based experiments

+This repository continues to grow as I expand my skills in digital hardware systems, with the goal of designing efficient, low-power, and high-performance logic for real-world applications in defense, aerospace, and beyond.

 ---